 This isn’t exactly a groundbreaking finding.
 But what is interesting, however, is Spotify’s push into the podcast market.
 This year, the company is planning to spend over $500 million on acquisitions related to podcasts.
 It is supposedly working to improve the visibility and discovery of podcasts by redesigning its user interface.
 A playlist of user-specific podcast recommendations is underway.
 Ever since news began circulating about the possibility of curated podcast playlists, our platform found a 75% increase in the conversation around Spotify from May 24th to June 5th.

 Notice the increase in positive sentiment around Spotify during this exact time period.
 Way to go, Spotify!

 Why Competitor Benchmarking is Important

 When comparing your brand’s performance with a competitor, it’s essential to perform regular competitive benchmarking to track performance relative to others in the industry.
 What are your competitor’s strengths and weaknesses?
 What types of niche audiences talk about their platform?
 In what direction is your competitor heading?
 A modern-day social listening platform should be able to conduct a thorough competitor analysis and answer these questions for you.
-Learn more about automated trend detection & insights.
+Discover our automated trend detection & insights.